Disability in Employment FAQs

 When does discrimination occur?

 When an employer treats a person with a disability less favourably than he treats other people and this treatment cannot be justified.
-Please note, disability is not currently a protected characteristic under the Discrimination (Jersey) Law 2013, but will be introduced on 1 September 2018.

 Where can you get more information?